Skip to content

 The deposit-pot special case

 Saving for a house deposit is the most common specific goal.
-For timelines under 5 years, cash vehicles dominate — tax-advantaged savings account (25% bonus on contributions up to 4,000/year for first-time buyers, usable at age 60 or for a first home under 450,000), first-time buyer scheme tax-advantaged savings account (closed to new applicants but existing accounts continue), and easy-access savings accounts for the rest.
-Beyond the 5-year horizon, stocks & shares tax-advantaged savings account becomes worth considering, though the risk of a market drop close to the target date is real.
+For timelines under 5 years, cash vehicles dominate — tax-advantaged account (25% bonus on contributions up to 4,000/year for first-time buyers, usable at age 60 or for a first home under 450,000), first-time buyer scheme tax-advantaged account (closed to new applicants but existing accounts continue), and easy-access savings accounts for the rest.
+Beyond the 5-year horizon, stocks & shares tax-advantaged account becomes worth noting, though the risk of a market drop close to the target date is real.
 The typical pattern: invest for the early years, shift to cash in the final 2-3 years.

 Why inflation matters for long goals